yw14218/amiga_extra/amiga_manip/README.md

 ## Core concept

 * Complex manipulation tasks can be described as a combination of simpler ones.
-The purpose of this server is to identify and provide several useful services to Amiga developers such that they can concentrate on using perception to generate a desired online trajectory and action plan.
+The purpose of this server is to identify and provide several useful services to Amiga developers such that they can concentrate on investigating how to use perception to generate a desired online trajectory and action plan.

 * A single manipulation server is more organised, extensible and trackable than spamming scripts for each task.

 * Services can be used in a script via proxies.

+* Compatible with Amiga simulation.
+Set the simulation argument to true if in use.

 ## low-level services